nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-0-0

 Assert on writing to flash
-  The controller may assert when writing to flash.
+  The controller might assert when writing to flash.

 .. rst-class:: v1-0-0

 Timeout without sending packet
-  A directed advertiser may time out without sending a packet on air.
+  A directed advertiser might time out without sending a packet on air.

 nrfx
 ****